simonadler1/fusionauth-site/site/docs/v1/tech/tutorials/integrate-ruby-rails-api.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-rails-api-guide/main/Gemfile %}
 ```

-You may need to modify the version of ruby specified in the Gemfile.
+You may need to modify the version of ruby specified in the `Gemfile`.
 As long as Rails 7 is supported, you will be fine.

 Then, install these new gems.